Arizona Nursing Colleges & Licenses | AZ

 University of Arizona Global Campus (Online)

-The bachelor of science in nursing (BSN) program at the University of Arizona Global Campus (UAGC) is a comprehensive and forward-thinking program geared towards preparing students for a successful career in nursing.
+The bachelor’s of science in nursing (BSN) program at the University of Arizona Global Campus (UAGC) is a comprehensive and forward-thinking program geared towards preparing students for a successful career in nursing.
 The program emphasizes personal growth, ethical values, and professionalism within complex healthcare systems.
 It offers a variety of courses that include nursing leadership, evidence-based practice, health assessment, and more, enabling students to deliver quality care across diverse healthcare settings.

 The BSN program also focuses on developing critical thinking skills, inter-professional communication, and holistic nursing knowledge.
 In addition, it incorporates courses on digital fluency, information literacy, interpersonal communication, English composition, ethics, and American national government to provide a well-rounded educational experience.
 The curriculum culminates in a general education capstone course, providing an integrative learning experience.
 UAGC’s BSN program aims to equip students with the necessary skills and knowledge to excel in their nursing careers and prepare them for graduate education.